1-877-929-7245

 • Breakfast, Dinner

-This morning we are transferred to Bodø pier where we board a ferry to the picturesque port of Moskenes, arriving in the early afternoon.
-From here we take a scenic drive through idyllic fishing villages to Svolvær for a two-night stay, the tiny capital of the beautiful Lofoten Isles.
 Described as Europe's most dramatic and spectacular islands, the Lofoten archipelago is connected to mainland Norway by a series of bridges and ferries.
-These remote Arctic Circle islands are defined by jagged mountains with vivid green slopes extending to the aquamarine sea, white sandy beaches, and traditional red fishing huts.
+These remote Arctic Circle islands are defined by jagged mountains with vivid green slopes fading into the sea, white sandy beaches and traditional red fishing huts.

-After a 3-course dinner at our harborside hotel in Svolvaer, we take a Midnight Sun excursion to Gimsoy Beach, a beautiful white sandy beach with a range of spectacular mountains - a popular place to experience this natural phenomenon.
+After dinner at our harborside hotel, we savor our surroundings on a Midnight Sun excursion*.
+We travel by coach to Gimsoy Beach, a beautiful white sandy beach surrounded by spectacular mountains - a popular place to experience this natural phenomenon.
+Overnight Svolvær.

 Includes